AdriGoMar/ChimeraAlgorithm/README.md

-# ChimeraAlgorithm
+# Chimera Algorithm
-CNN architecture optimizer using a mixture of Artificial Bee Colony and Genetic Algorithms
+The Chimera Algorithm is a CNN architecture optimizer using a mixture of Artificial Bee Colony and Genetic Algorithms